 In clinical studies concurrent administration of TNF-antagonists and abatacept has been associated with an increased risk of infections including serious infections compared to TNF-antagonists alone, without increased clinical benefit.
-The combination of golimumab and abatacept is not recommended.
+The combination of Simponi® and abatacept is not recommended (see section 4.3).